jamalfrnk/ContingencyTables_R/README.md

 ## Project Title: Summarizing categorical data using contingency tables

 ### Overview:
 In this walkthrough, we will learn a few tools for summarzing categorical data using contingency tables.
+Each table in this repo was generated using R Studio.

 ### Purpose:
 We want to examine the following key features associated with categorical data: